exoscale/terms/terms.markdown

 "**Software**" means any software application provided by Supplier which Client may be entitled to use in accordance with any Order.

-"**Supplier**" means Akenes SA, Route de Marcolet 39, 1023 Crissier, Switzerland.
+"**Supplier**" means Akenes SA, Boulevard de Grancy 19A, 1006 Lausanne, Switzerland.

 "**Supplier Network**" means the telecommunication network, including